SWEG-2015EC-Batch/Ctrl/ETS1101_15_NUEMAN_UMER/Activity 5.1/Pridict output.md

 	   cout<<(*ptr)++<<" "<<ptr<<endl;

 ## output
-   5      address of i
+         5      address of 5
-	 10     address of j
+	 5      address of 5 after increament
-	 10     address of j after Increments
+	 10     address of 10 after increament
-	 11     address of j after Increments
+	 10     address of 10
-	 11     address of j after Increments
+	 11     address of 11
-	 12     address of j
+	 12     address of 12
-	 12     address of j
+	 12     address of 12
  ## 6,
            float a[5];
 	   float *ptr;